-As far as n = 10 goes, there are two MOLS of order 10, but it is a major unsolved problem as to whether there are three MOLS of this order.
-Soicher (1999) constructed the first SOMA(3,10)s, and at at present, the SOMA(3,10) with the best known A-efficiency measure is that in Figure 4 of (Soicher, 1999).
-The first SOMA(4,10) is displayed on the webpage (Soicher, 2002), and the construction of an efficient $(10 \times 10)/6$ semi-Latin square is given as an example in (Soicher, to appear).
+At present, efficient $(n \times n)/k$ semi-Latin squares are known when there are k MOLS of order n, when n is a prime-power, when n=6 and $k\leq 10$, when n=6 and $k=5\mu$ for some integer $\mu\geq 2$, and when there is a doubly transitive permutation group of degree n and order nk.
+As far as n=10 goes, there are two MOLS of order 10 (whose superposition forms an A-, D- and E-optimal semi-Latin square), but it is a major unsolved problem as to whether there are three MOLS of this order.
+Soicher (1999) constructed the first SOMA(3,10)s, and at present, the SOMA(3,10) with the best known A-efficiency measure is that in Figure 4 of (Soicher, 1999).
+The first SOMA(4,10) is displayed on the webpage (Soicher, 2012), and the construction of an efficient $(10\times 10)/6$ semi-Latin square is given as an example in (Soicher, to appear).

-A Enumerating semi-Latin squares via their duals
+Appendix A. Enumerating semi-Latin squares via their duals

 The author's DESIGN package (Soicher, 2011) is a refereed and officially accepted GAP (The GAP Group, 2012) package which provides functionality for constructing, enumerating, partitioning and studying block designs.
 The most important DESIGN package function is BlockDesigns, which can construct and enumerate block designs satisfying a wide range of user-specified properties.
-More generally, BlockDesigns can enumerate subdesigns of a given block design $\Delta$ , such that the subdesigns each have the same userspecified properties, such as each being an equireplicate block design with a given concurrence matrix $\Lambda$ , and having specified possible sizes of intersections of distinct blocks.
-(Here a subdesign of $\Delta$ means a block design with the same treatment set as $\Delta$ and whose block multiset is a submultiset of the blocks of $\Delta$ .)
-The subdesigns are enumerated up to the action of a given subgroup G of the automorphism group of $\Delta$ , and it can be required that each subdesign be invariant under a given subgroup H of G.
+More generally, BlockDesigns can enumerate subdesigns of a given block design Δ , such that the subdesigns each have the same user-specified properties, such as each being a binary equireplicate block design with the same given parameters.
+(Here a subdesign of Δ means a block design with the same treatment set as Δ and whose block multiset is a submultiset of the blocks of Δ .)
+The subdesigns are enumerated up to the action of a given subgroup G of the automorphism group of Δ , and it can be required that each subdesign be invariant under a given subgroup H of G.

-In this appendix we show how to transform certain enumeration problems for semi-Latin squares into enumeration problems for block designs (see also Bailey and Chigbu (1997) and Bailey (2011)), in a way which allows the application of the function BlockDesigns in the DESIGN package to perform the required enumerations.
+In this appendix we show how to transform certain enumeration problems for semi-Latin squares into enumeration problems for block designs (see also Bailey and Chigbu (1997)), in a way which allows the application of the function BlockDesigns in the DESIGN package to perform the required enumerations.
 Explicit GAP code implementing this approach can be found in (Soicher, to appear).

-Let $S_n$ denote the group of all permutations of $\{1, \ldots, n\}$ , and let
+Let S_n denote the group of all permutations of $\{1,\ldots,n\}$, let n>1, and let